Family Law: The Best Time for a Binding Financial Agreement

 A BFA can be entered into at any point DURING a relationship – yes – you don’t have to wait until the end of the relationship.

 In fact, many people think it can help to provide stability to a relationship.

 Binding Financial Agreements are a great alternative to obtaining Court orders to provide a legal ending to a financial relationship.

 Sometimes parties agree to what they want, but it might not pass the ‘just and reasonable’ test that is required by the Court for one reason or another.

-If, for some reason, Court orders won’t work for an agreement then a BFA is the ONLY other way to create a legally binding settlement.
+If, for some reason, Court orders won’t work for an agreement then a Binding Financial Agreement is the ONLY other way to create a legally binding settlement.

 So!
-Whether you’re considering a relationship, in one or ending one, the BFA may well be for you.
+Whether you’re considering a relationship, in one or ending one, the Binding Financial Agreement may well be for you.